mikependon/RepoDB.NET/pages/cachers/propertymappednamecache.md

 A cacher class for the `System.Reflection.PropertyInfo`.
 Underneath, it uses the [PropertyMapper](/mapper/propertymapper) class to extract the results and caching it for future use.

+{: .important }
-> You should rely on this class rather using the `nameof(Class.Property)` of C# when working against the property name.
+> You should rely on this class rather than using the `nameof(Class.Property)` of C# when working against the property name.

 ## Methods